-And Judah said unto Onan, Go in unto thy brother's wife, and marry her, and raise up seed to thy bro...
+And they said one to another, We are verily guilty concerning our brother, in that we saw the anguis...
 This passage is part of the Joseph narrative, a masterfully crafted account demonstrating God's sovereign providence working through human choices and circumstances to accomplish His redemptive purposes.
 The Joseph cycle shows how God transforms evil intentions into instruments of salvation.